hypernormalisation/datalink/README.md

 ### Creating user datalink classes

-The `factory` method is used to create new classes that the user can utilise, in a similar fashion to `namedtuple` classes from the `collections` module.
+The `factory` method is used to create new classes that the user can utilise, in a similar fashion to `namedtuple`-based classes from the `collections` module.

 Some required arguments are:
 - `name`: the new class's name